Rocket 88: Composition and recording

 Whether this was the first record of the rock'n'roll genre is debated.
 A 2014 article in The Guardian stated that "Rocket 88's reputation may have more to do with Sam Phillips's vociferous later claims he had discovered rock'n'roll".
 Time quotes The New Rolling Stone Encyclopedia of Rock & Roll and the Rock and Roll Hall of Fame as confirming that "Rocket 88 may well have been the first rock 'n' roll record".

-In a later interview, however, Ike Turner offered this comment: "I don't think that ‘Rocket 88’ is rock ‘n’ roll.
-I think that ‘Rocket 88’ is R&B, but I think ‘Rocket 88’ is the cause of rock and roll existing".
+In a later interview, however, Ike Turner offered this comment: "I don't think that 'Rocket 88' is rock 'n' roll.
+I think that 'Rocket 88' is R&B, but I think 'Rocket 88' is the cause of rock and roll existing".

 Chart performance

 "Rocket 88" was the third-biggest rhythm and blues single in jukebox plays of 1951, according to Billboard magazine, and ninth in record sales.
-The single reached the top of the Best Selling R&B Records chart on June 9, 1951, and stayed there for three weeks and also spent two weeks at the top of the Most Played Juke Box R&B Records chart; spending a total of five weeks at number one on the R&B charts.
+The single reached the top of the Best Selling R&B Records chart on June 9, 1951, and stayed there for three weeks.
+It also spent two weeks at the top of the Most Played Juke Box R&B Records chart; spending a total of five weeks at number-one on the R&B charts.